Arnold-n/P1P2MQTT/Firmware_images/README.md

  - ATmega328P running P1P2Monitor
  - ESP8266 running P1P2MQTT-bridge (previously P1P2-bridge-esp8266)

 A full upgrade involves flashing both CPUs.
-Especially for v0.9.46 both CPUs must be flashed.
+Any firmware before should be upgraded to fix a few known issues (and due to some changes, at the same time).

 ## P1P2Monitor firmware for ATmega328